This Tortilla de Huevos (Dominican Omelette) is basically a whole lot of vegetables thrown together in an easy and filling breakfast.

 - In a frying pan heat up the oil.

-- Sautee the vegetables until they start to soften, add longer cooking vegetables first so the soft ones don’t overcook.
+- Cook and stir the vegetables until they start to soften, add longer cooking vegetables first so the soft ones don’t overcook.

-- Pour the batter and lower the heat to a minimum.
-When the eggs set around the edges flip the pan and cook the other side for 3 minutes.
+Pour in the batter and lower heat to a minimum.
+When the eggs set around the edges flip the pan and cook the other side for 3 minutes, or until it sets.